 Number of carers

-Data regarding the prevalence of informal care in Romania is extremely limited.
-However, according to the European Quality of Life Survey (2016), 16% of the country’s population reports being involved in the provision of care to someone with a disability or infirmity several days a week or every day.
+Data regarding the prevalence of informal care in Romania is extremely limited although informal carers are legally defined by the social assistance law However, according to the European Quality of Life Survey (2016), 16% of the country’s population reports being involved in the provision of care to someone with a disability or infirmity several days a week or every day.
+No quality standards are available for this category and, as a consequence, also no systematic support from the public institutions.

 Recognition and definition of carers